 NOTE: ManagePlanFileAttachments is not for use in Axiom forms.
-If you want users to be able to upload attachments from an Axiom form, then you must use a Button component with the Upload Plan File Attachment button behavior.
 For more information, see the Axiom Forms and Dashboards Guide.

 ManagePlanFileAttachments ("DisplayText", "FileGroupName", PlanFileCode)

 Parameter Description DisplayText The text to display in the cell.
 This text displays as normal text in the cell.
 If you want the text to appear like a hyperlink on a web page, you must manually apply the font formatting to the cell.
 This parameter supports use of the variable {count}, which can be used to display the count of attachments for the plan file.
 FileGroupName The name of the file group that the plan file belongs to.
 A file group alias name can also be used.
 PlanFileCode The plan file code for which you want to manage attachments, such as 21000.